farsabbutt/farsabbutt/README.md

 - 🌱 I'm constantly trying to learn and explore new stuff
 - 📐 I'm Interested in learning about software architecture
-- ⚡ I have published an android app: https://mykameti.app
+- ⚡ I have recently published an android app: https://mykameti.app
 - 🎁 At times publish npm packages
 - ✨ Please feel free to check out my repositories